drybell/testingjavascript/README.md

 2. `flask run` and navigate to `127.0.0.1:5000` on your favorite browser

+3. To stop the server, `Ctrl-C`

+4. To end the virtual environment, use `Ctrl-D`

 ### Routes

 * `/`:  Home page, showcases the FANUC + draggable box IK solver